Hampi road trip itinerary – Backpacking in an ancient Elysium

 With the sunset checked off the list you should probably let out the hippie in you.
 Nightfall is when Hippie island comes alive.
 In and out of stalls and shacks, buying hippie souvenirs, enjoy random hippie food, or even booze till dawn 🙂

 PS: DO NOT bother ordering thali meals, roti, rice, or anything similar once in a shack.

 DAY 2 – Tuk-Tuk’ing around in Hampi

 You can always opt to kick start your day watching the sunrise at either one of these hills – Hemakuta, Matanga, or Anjandhari.
 We, however, being lazy-heads decided to push it to the last day of our agenda.

 Once you are done filling your breadbasket, arrange for an auto ride.
 Either rent one or pick up a guided auto tour as we did.
 Thankfully, our host at Tutti Hampi tents and cafe arranged an auto, or as they call it a ‘Tuk-Tuk’, ride.
 You can also coracle across (if you are staying at Hippie island) and rent a bicycle/bike.
 Beware of the scorching heat though!

-Route we took to cover main attractions in one day.
-Try to start off as early as possible, not just to beat the heat, but also to avoid crowd.
+The route we took to cover the main attractions in one day.
+Try to start as early as possible, not just to beat the heat, but also to avoid the crowd.

 We had our first stop at Vijaya Vittala Temple, most popular among tourists for its stone Chariot and musical (SAREGAMA) pillars.
 This was followed by the visit to Queen’s bath, Elephants stable, Lotus Mahal, and so on.
 I’ve already put up an article on top things to do in Hampi.